Bluemouth inc.: History

+Early Works (1998 - 2008)

-The company started in 1998, with the presentation of their first work, Mapping Currents, which was presented as part of Edgy Women Festival in Montreal.
-In 2000, the company relocated from Montreal to Toronto, the same year the collective of artists officially incorporated the company.
+The company began in 1998 with the presentation of its first work, Mapping Currents, at the Edgy Women Festival in Montreal.
+In 2000, bluemouth inc. relocated to Toronto and officially incorporated.

-In 2002, the company started work on a new project called Something About a River which took place at three locations along the buried Garrison Creek in Toronto.
-This work was eventually presented as a complete five-hour performance entitled Something About a River and was nominated for six Dora Mavor Moore Awards.
-It received the award for ‘Outstanding Independent Production’.
+In 2002, the company started work on a new project called Something About a River, which took place at three locations along the buried Garrison Creek in Toronto.
+This work was eventually presented as a complete five-hour performance entitled Something About a River and was nominated for six Dora Mavor Moore Awards winning for Outstanding Independent Production.

 The Memory of Bombs was developed the following year through a residency at the Theatre Centre in Toronto and workshopped at the 2004 Summerworks Theatre Festival.
 This project was then revised and presented under its new title – How Soon is Now – the following year during the Theatre Centre's site-specific season.
 It was subsequently nominated for five Dora awards.

 At the same time, the company began disseminating its work internationally by remounting a number of projects in New York City.
-From 2005-2009 the company remounted Lenz, What the Thunder Said, American Standard, Death by Water, and How Soon is Now.
+From 2005 to 2009 the company remounted Lenz, What the Thunder Said, American Standard, Death by Water, and How Soon is Now.

+Dance Marathon (2009)

 In 2008, the company was awarded a Fresh Ground New Works commission from Harbourfront Centre for the creation of Dance Marathon, a duration-based immersive performance inspired by the dance marathons of the Great Depression.
 This piece was developed in Toronto and at Montreal's Place Des Arts and premiered at Harbourfront's World Stage Festival in February 2009.